martinling/python_quaternion/README.txt

 This Python module provides a Quaternion type that provides easy access to fast quaternion math operations implemented in C.

-It is designed as a standalone alternative to two previous quaternion math implementations that I have contributed to previously: firstly that in the IMUSim package (http://www.imusim.org/), and secondly one designed to integrate into NumPy (http://github.com/martinling/numpy_quaternion/).
+It is designed as a standalone alternative to two other Python quaternion math implementations that I have contributed to previously: firstly that in the IMUSim package (http://www.imusim.org/), and secondly one designed to integrate into NumPy (http://github.com/martinling/numpy_quaternion/).
 While